Forts of Capri: Textual and graphical sources

-The forts of Capri are first mentioned in a document in 1808, when Pietro Colletta, an officer of the Bourbon Corps, published the Journal of the Conquest of Capri.
-Colletta in his work described in detail the last battles, which Joachim Murat had witnessed from Massa Lubrense.
+The forts of Capri are first mentioned in a document in 1808, when Pietro Colletta, originally an officer of the Bourbon Corps, published the Journal of the Conquest of Capri.
+Colletta described in detail the last battles of the Invasion of Capri, which Joachim Murat had witnessed from Massa Lubrense.

-The forts are first included on a map in 1808, when Captain Zannoni compiled an accurate map of the island of Capri, later reproduced in black and white in numerous twentieth-century books, whose authors assumed it to be proof that the forts were the work of the British.
-In contrast, the original one in color bears the following caption at the bottom:
+The forts are first included on a map in 1808, when Captain Zannoni compiled an accurate map of the island of Capri.
+This was later reproduced in black and white in numerous twentieth-century books, whose authors assumed it to be proof that the forts were the work of the British.
+In contrast, the original color map bears the following caption at the bottom:

 The short shots that can be seen marked around the perimeter of the island, as still on Mount Solaro, are the rifle defenses that are practiced [sic] in these countryside works, built on the occasion of the appearance of the British fleet in the Gulf of Naples, distinguishing that the lines of fire from whence these shots depart, if they are all in all red in color they denote the entrenchments for the advance made by the British, and the others marked with two parallel lines, are the motifs built by the French.

-The first historiographical account of the forts was written by Rosario Mangoni, who in his work Ricerche topografiche ed archeologiche sull'isola di Capri described their location, strategic function, wartime actions and users:
+The first historiographical account of the forts was written by Rosario Mangoni who, in his work Ricerche topografiche ed archeologiche sull'isola di Capri, described their location, strategic function, wartime actions and users:

 On the west coast of Anacapri three are built, the one called Pino to the north of the tip of Carena on a cape of the same name.
 Next to this along the same coast there is a second on another little cape called Campitello, and the last one is on the tip of Niglio called Batteria di Orico: a place still renowned because the French landed there in 1808 when they took this island.
 The forts are still well armed and suitable for the defense of this coast.